Wearable Health Monitoring Devices in Healthcare: Benefits and Drawbacks

 3. Improved chronic disease management

 For those battling chronic conditions, wearable devices can be a game-changer in disease management.
-With the help of wearable devices, a diabetic is able to continuously monitor their blood sugar levels (through a CGM) or a heart patient tracking their heart rate variability throughout the day.
+With the help of wearable devices, diabetics can continuously monitor their blood sugar levels (through a CGM) or a heart patient can track their heart rate variability throughout the day.
 This real-time data empowers them to make informed decisions about diet, exercise, and medication adjustments.

 Wearables can also send medication reminders and provide feedback on treatment effectiveness, allowing for a more personalized and proactive approach to managing chronic illnesses.
 This not only improves overall health outcomes but also empowers patients to take control of their condition and experience a better quality of life.